hashicorp/consul/website/source/docs/connect/mesh_gateway.html.md

 * `local` - In this mode the Connect proxy makes its outbound connection to a gateway running in the same datacenter.
 That gateway is then responsible for ensuring the data gets forwarded along to gateways in the destination datacenter.
-This is the mode of operation depicted in the diagram towards the beginning of the page.
+This is the mode of operation depicted in the diagram at the beginning of the page.

 * `remote` - In this mode the Connect proxy makes its outbound connection to a gateway running in the